jaronbarends/webbluetooth.js/README.md

 ## Prerequisites

-This API is still experimental.
+The Web Bluetooth API is still experimental.
 Check the implementation status for your platform and browser: https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md

 The Web Bluetooth API requires an https connection or a localhost environment to run.
 A simple Node webserver is included in the repo, but feel free to use any other local webserver.

 You'll need a bluetooth device to connect with.
 In this README I'm using a [Nordic Thingy:52](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/Nordic-Thingy-52).

 ## Getting started

 A very basic implementation is shown in _demo/index.html_.

 ### Connecting to a device